openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 than the worker pool).

 - Adjust the baremetal platform to support single control-plane node installations.
-The baremetal platforms solves the "floating ingress" issue by using virtual IP addresses/keepalived.
+The baremetal platform solves the "floating ingress" issue by using virtual IP addresses/keepalived.

 - Deal with users who want their ingress traffic to not go through the single